 The British Table: A New Look at the Traditional Cooking of England, Scotland, and Wales, written by Colman Andrews, features the best of British cooking with over 150 recipes, travel stories, historical notes, and beautiful photos.
-Well-known favorites such as Fish and Chips, Chicken Tikka Masala, Yorkshire Pudding, Cornish Pasties, and Eton Mess are paired alongside the lesser known Forager’s Soup with Goat Cheese Gnocchi, Michaelmas Goose, Lancashire Hotpot, Bakewell Tart, and Bara Brith.
+A few highlights include Fish and Chips, Yorkshire Pudding, Cornish Pasties, Forager’s Soup with Goat Cheese Gnocchi, Lancashire Hotpot, and Bakewell Tart.
+I will also be sharing his recipe for Cambridge Burnt Cream following the review.

 Chapters are divided based on course: Breakfast; Soups; Fish and Shellfish; Poultry and Rabbit; Beef, Pork, and Lamb; Wild Game and Offal; Savory Pies and Puddings; Vegetables; Desserts and Confections; Whets and Savouries; Sauces, Condiments, and Preserves; Teatime; and Whisky, Cider, Beer, and Wine.